gungoronline/Groovy/README.md

 - You can bring organic visitors to your site.
 - You can ensure that the pages of your own website are found in instant search results.
 - You can enable your own pages to be found in word-based search results.
 - You can get into their top rankings.
+(Most visit, Most search count etc.)

 ## Installation
 - Please visit https://github.com/gungoronline/Groovy/tree/master/Plugin-versions page and download latest version and upload zip into plugins.